 Review the checklist.
-The instructions above will handle the typical configurations.
-Licensing, virtual directories and core configuration elements were handled by installing or creating an Ad Hoc instance on the new server.
-The reports and settings were handled by the copy step and editing the Settings.lgx file.
+The instructions provided will handle most typical configurations.
+Licensing, virtual directories, and core configuration elements were handled by installing or creating an Ad Hoc instance on the new server.
+The reports and settings were handled by the copy step and editing the settings file.
 The metadata was handled by copying the Access database to the new instance.